Popax21/synaTudor/README.md

 ## Building
 The same build system used by libfprint, meson, is used to for this project.
+During the first build, the Windows driver is automatically downloaded and extracted. `innoextract` has to be installed for this.
 To build and install all contained parts, execute:
 ```sh
 meson build